-This article was revised and updated in November 2011.
+This content of this article was revised and updated in November 2011 and all links were updated in December 2015.
 It is much longer than my usual articles and is more of a study guide than a review and definitely contains “spoilers”.

 Sebald – an oblique vision

 The books of W G Sebald have interested me for many years now and unlike most other books, I find myself coming back to them over and over again, quickly becoming absorbed in the images and impressions they create in my own mind.

 Sebald’s way of travel, and his way of looking at the places he visits have influenced my own way of seeing, causing me to think in an oblique way about the cities and towns I go to, trying to read the intuitive messages communicated by the built environment I find myself in.

 All Sebald’s books are what might be called “difficult”, but Austerlitz (now available in a new edition with a forward by James Wood) is perhaps the most enigmatic and the one which presents some hefty problems of interpretation.
 Just reading the book can be a challenge, not least because of paragraphs that run on for many pages and even sentences that seem never to end.
 Fortunately, the new 2011 edition is greatly improved by the addition of a lengthy introductory article by James Wood.
 I haven’t read it myself but assume that it is not unlike the article “Sent East” which he wrote for the London Review of Books in the 6 October 2011 edition.